 Year after year, local newspapers polls rank Lindo Michoacán the best sit-down Mexican restaurant in Vegas.
 Family recipes fill the huge menu, which has everything from burritos and tacos (the al pastor is very good) to south-of-the-border seafood specialties and dishes incorporating lengua (beef tongue).
 The tortillas are freshly made, the margaritas pack a nice punch and there's a wicked-hot salsa for heat freaks.
 Prices aren't dirt cheap, but still a welcome relief from the high meal tabs at the resorts.
 The original Lindo is on Desert Inn Road a few miles east of the Strip (free shuttle service is provided if you make reservations).
 For a knockout view to go along with your carne asada nachos try the La Loma location, high on a hilltop in the suburb of Henderson.

-Across the street at downtown's Plaza Las Vegas hotel, former city mayor and once-upon-a-time Mafia attorney Oscar Goodman won't win any feminist fans with the name of his pricey steakhouse, Oscar's Beef-Booze-Broads .
-Despite the gimmicky name, Oscar's boasts what is arguably the best dining view in downtown (its only real competition is the Top of Binion's Steakhouse).
+Across the street at downtown's Plaza Las Vegas hotel is Oscar's Steakhouse , owned by former city mayor and once-upon-a-time Mafia attorney Oscar Goodman.
+Oscar's boasts what is arguably the best dining view in downtown (its only real competition is the Top of Binion's Steakhouse).
 In a classy, glass-dome dining room fronting the hotel, you'll feast on primo steak (the filet mignon and New York strip are tops) as you gaze at the glittering lights of Fremont Street.
-As for the "broads," they're dolled-up hostesses who make the table rounds and ask if you're enjoying the evening.
+Dolled-up hostesses make the table rounds and ask if you're enjoying the evening.
 Which, of course, you are.

 See all the AAA Diamond Rated restaurants for this destination.

 UNLV/R. Marsh Starks/Royal Purple Las Vegas Bowl